-- Each child is required to have a completed Child's Pre-Admission Record and Application Form on file.
-The school will supply this form. - Each child is required to have a completed application form, requiring information about - child's general health, and usual routines - transportation arrangements to and from school - emergency contacts - authorized persons to pick up the child - authorization to obtain emergency medical care, if parent or Guardian cannot be reached. - Each child must submit a Child's Medical Report Form and an Immunization certificate completed by a certified medical practitioner or physician's assistant before he/she is accepted for school. - Each child must be potty trained prior to entry.
+- Please see School/New Family Interview Process. - Signed School Readiness Guidelines - Signed Enrollment Contract - Each child is required to have a completed Child's Pre-Admission Record on file, requiring information about - contact information - Special needs or instructions or dietary restrictions - transportation arrangements to and from school - emergency contacts - authorized persons to pick up the child - authorization to obtain emergency medical care, if parent or Guardian cannot be reached. - Each child must submit an Immunization Certificate completed by a certified medical practitioner or physician's assistant before he/she is accepted for school. - Each child must be potty trained prior to entry.